-Attributes (with elements that enhance and diminish natural character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual southern harbour estuaries where reclamation has contributed to the retention of sediment. in a natural state.
+Attributes (with elements that enhance and diminish natural character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual Sedimentation is apparent in the southern harbour estuaries where reclamation has contributed to the retention of sediment. largely unmodified and in a natural state.
 Channel markers are located along the natural deep water channels in the harbour along with navigation signs.
-Small boat ramps provide recreational access within developed margins of the harbour.
-2 It has high diversity of habitats and vegetation types, areas with regional and national significance, and supports a wide range of indigenous bird and fish species including uncommon and threatened species.
+4 Small boat ramps provide recreational access within developed margins of the harbour. indigenous birds.
+2 It has high diversity of habitats and vegetation types, areas with regional and national significance, and supports a wide range of indigenous bird and fish species including uncommon and threatened species. margins.
 3 Beaches are popular recreation spots and residential settlements clutter parts of the coastline.